 <div>产品品牌:{{ brandName }}</div>

-This method is concise and clear, suitable for situations where you are clear about which specific field you want to call.
+This method is concise and clear, suitable for when you know exactly which specific field you need to call.

-2. Recursively call all custom fields (for dynamic display or unknown fields)
+2. Loop through all custom fields (for dynamic display or unknown fields)

-When you have a large number of custom fields, or you want to dynamically and uniformly display all additional parameters,archiveParamsTags come into play.
-It returns a list containing all custom fields, and you can iterate through them to display them.
+When you have a lot of custom fields or you want to dynamically and uniformly display all the additional parameters,archiveParamsThe tag comes in handy.
+It returns a list containing all custom fields, and you can iterate over and display them using a loop.

 {# 在文档详情页,循环展示所有自定义字段 #}